 Designing your retirement lifestyle

 As you head closer and closer to retirement, retirement readiness becomes a bigger and bigger issue.
-As a result, the baby boomers are really starting to change the way we look at retirement readiness.
+As a result, baby boomers are really starting to change the way we look at retirement readiness.
 To be ready for retirement, all boomers should spend some time thinking about lifestyle issues in addition to their money issues.
-I’m so happy to see that one of the big banks, RBC, has stepped up with a new Retirement Designers Campaign focusing the message on lifestyle retirement planning instead of just money.
+I’m so happy to see that one of the big banks, RBC, has stepped up with a new Retirement Designers Campaignfocusing the message on lifestyle retirement planning instead of just money.

 RBC’s retirement design expert, Bill Hill says “Too often, the word ‘retirement’ is tied to the money, rather than to the life you hope to lead when you retire.”
-Mr. Hill is also host of a reality webisode about the story of Ron and Gillian who are almost ready for retirement.
-Mr. Hill walks them though the process of designing a retirement vision and even giving them a taste of that vision as a reality check on their plans.
+Mr. Hill is also the host of a reality webisode about the story of Ron and Gillian who are almost ready for retirement.
+Mr. Hill walks them through the process of designing a retirement vision and even giving them a taste of that vision as a reality check on their plans.
 I think it’s a great video for pre-retirees.

 Develop your retirement vision

 As you get closer to retirement planning, boomers need to switch gears a little and start thinking about lifestyle planning over financial planning.
 It’s not that money issues are not important.
 Mr. Hill explains “The money is important, but first anyone approaching retirement needs to ask themselves, ‘what’s most important to me when I’m no longer working?
-How will I want to spend my 2,000 hours a year?’
+How will I want to spend 2,000 hours a year?’
 We’re hoping our webisode gets some of those conversations started.”